brennanbrown/enjoyment-work/_posts/2020-02-01-How-to-use-enjoyment-work-features-on-your-website.md

 ---
-title: How to use Simply Jekyll features on your website
+title: How to use Enjoyment work features on your website
 tags: jekyll theme
 comments: true
 ---

 Welcome to this feature usage tour.
-This is going to be another short post that describes how to use all the fancy features we saw in [[Exploring the features of Simply Jekyll]].
+This is going to be another short post that describes how to use all the fancy features we saw in [[Exploring the features of Enjoyment work]].
 So without further ado, let's get started.

 ## The default features